0

 The labels will remind women to talk openly with their doctor about the risks and benefits.

 This is important because hormone therapy is not one-size-fits-all.
-Your body and symptoms are unique.
+Your body and experiences are unique.

 Why Did the FDA Make This Change?